2.3. Docker Installation

 mariadb:

-image: docker.io/mariadb:lts-jammy
+image: docker.io/mariadb:lts-noble

 restart: always